seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 - - [x] Updated the table to version 11
 - [x] Updated the `file info` section
 - [x] Updated the `file history` section
+- - [x] Added an entry for version 7
 - [ ] No other changes in version 7

 </details>